 :: Former Stasi lieutenant colonel Wolfgang Schmidt, once head of Department XX of the Ministry of State Security and a central figure of GDR historical revisionism with respect to NSA revelations in 2013: “You know, for us, this would have been a dream come true.” ::

-//// Whispers turned into weapons.
+//// Whispers eventually turned into weapons.
 In East Germany, the Stasi learned that control did not always require walls, watchtowers, or visible guns.
-It required neighbors leaning across fences, colleagues sharing coffee, friends exchanging glances – each moment a possible transaction of betrayal.
-This was made possible by an army of unofficial informers, a network so vast that by the 1980s, at least 174,000 citizens, constituting well over one percent of the entire population, were threading surveillance directly into the fabric of daily life.
-They were the invisible engine of a state that compiled files on an estimated six million people, amassing a haunting archive of personal lives that would eventually stretch for 111 kilometers (See).
-Trust itself frayed into channels of covert pressure.
-A strategy that has been linked to these operations is known as Zersetzung, which sought to dissolve familial, professional and social bonds silently, to corrode relationships until suspicion replaced solidarity.
-What appeared ordinary – a casual word, a misplaced file, a sudden argument – was engineered disintegration.
-The regime’s most powerful instrument was not fear of the knock at midnight but the impossibility of knowing who might be listening, who might already be speaking in your name.
+It required neighbors leaning across fences, colleagues sharing coffee, friends exchanging glances – moments that were possible transactions of betrayal.
+This was made possible by an army of unofficial informers, a network so vast that by the 1980s – at least 174,000 citizens, constituting well over one percent of the entire population – were threading surveillance directly into the fabric of daily life.
+They were the invisible engine of a state that compiled files on an estimated six million people, amassing a haunting paper archive so vast it would eventually occupy 111 kilometres of shelf space (See).

 It doesn’t end there… it extends to instruments and mechanisms capable of being deployed through algorithmic content moderation, deepfake-driven social media campaigns, and adversarial machine learning attacks.
 All probing what were once seemingly [:: OUR :: SAPIEN DETECTED :: ] reliable sensory and cognitive systems, unlocking the potential to insidiously implant persistent, targeted distortions into everyday experience.

-Here, the zero-click era accelerates this logic.
+Here, what we declare as the “zero-click” era accelerates this logic.
 Where Cold War Zersetzung relied on the analog harassment of friendships and workplaces, today repression hides in code.
-Your device is already suborned before you know it.
+Your device is potentially already suborned before you know it.
 No malicious link to click, no suspicious attachment to open – the compromise arrives unbidden, folded into the normal flow of data.
 The effect is epidemiological.
 Users live in a low-grade fever dream of potential compromise: any missed call, stray message, or idle packet could be the carrier.
 The body responds as if to infection – cortisol surges, vigilance escalates, circuits of trust erode.
 Just as chronic harassment once frayed the nervous system, zero-click attacks etch repression into the relation between device, body, and world.

 The market confirms their potency.
 Zerodium, the exploit broker, offers payouts beginning at $2.5 million for Android zero-click chains, making them the most valuable vulnerabilities to date.
-Pegasus spyware, developed by the Israeli cyber group NSO Group, operationalized this logic at scale: stealth monitoring via iMessage zero-click exploits.
+Pegasus spyware, developed by the Israeli cyber group NSO Group, operationalised this logic at scale: stealth monitoring via iMessage zero-click exploits.
 Meanwhile, ZecOps later showed that even connecting to a malicious Wi-Fi node could trigger infection without interaction.

 These attacks exploit the parsing layer of applications — the moment when incoming data is read before being rendered — turning messages, videos, and VoIP calls into vectors of compromise.
 Unlike phishing, which demands time-consuming social engineering, zero-click requires only a phone number.
 The intrusion is instantaneous.
 From the 2010 Samsung GSM vulnerability to Shedun (2015), Project Raven’s Karma tool (2016), the Bezos iPhone video exploit (2018), and Pegasus (2020), each wave refines the principle: surveillance without interaction, subjugation without awareness.
-If Zersetzung once then “decomposed” solidarity in apartments and offices, zero-click does so in milliseconds across continents, embedding political repression into the very substrates of communication.
+If Zersetzung once decomposed solidarity in apartments and offices, zero-click does so in milliseconds across continents, embedding political repression into the very substrates of communication.
 The attack leaves no bruises and often no digital traces — yet it scripts uncertainty into the nervous system, ensuring that insecurity itself becomes the medium of control.

 ⬚⯀⯂